edanisko/edanisko.github.io/content/posts/2020-11-27-laravel-development-in-docker.md

 ### Create a Laravel Project in Docker

 The image is capable of running a dev version of Laravel.
 This is a pared down, no frills version of Laravel but it works.
-It leans on Laravel's brilliant use of adapters to maintain dev - prod parity.
+It leans on Laravel's brilliant use of adapters to maintain <a href="https://12factor.net/dev-prod-parity" target="_blank">dev - prod parity</a>.

-Follow along to create  Laravel project on the host disk drive, that can be edited and run inside the container.
+Follow along to create a Laravel project on the host disk drive, that can be edited and run inside the container.

 ```